Arizard/deathrun/README.md

 	8 bottom right
 </pre>
 ###Crosshair
 You can customise your crosshair using a bunch of convars, similar to the ones used in CS:GO.
+Type !crosshair to open the crosshair creator.

 <pre>
 Convars: